chiragjes/finwiz/src/content/docs/notebooks/capstone_2_md.md

+---
-# LSTMs 2: Layers, Vanishing Gradients and Hyperparameters
+title: LSTMs 2 - Layers, Vanishing Gradients and Hyperparameters
+---

 ## Introduction
 This notebook would introduce you to the process of feature selection and modelling multiple variables with the help of LSTMs.
 We also start off with a different model called Gated Recurrent Units or GRU in short.